PatrickWWWANG/Leetcode/Review (2nd).md

 3-D dp problem, can compress to 2-D dp, with dp[n][m] means max length of subset containing less than n ones and m zeros.
 Transfer function is take current iterating string or not take it. max(dp[n - num_ones][m - num_zeros] + 1, dp[n][m]).
 Remember, after compress, both m and n should be iterated in reverse order.

 ### 518 Coin Change II
+Complete knapsack problem, each item can be used infinite times.
+Count different methods similar to 494, using dp[j] += dp[j - nums[i]].
+Because we reuse item multiple times, we iterate target from left to right.
+In this way, we calculate new value with one item large value with same item small value, hence reuse the item.

+### 377 Combination Sum IV
+Permutation -> Consider order -> Iterate knapsack target first, then item -> Because this order considers each item in each different position.
+Combination -> Not consider order -> Iterate item first, then knapsack -> Later item always considered in later position.
+This is a permutation problem, so need to iterate knapsack target first, then item.
+DP transfer for counting different methods similar to 518 and 494.

+### 70 Climbing Stairs
+Solved before using dp[n] = dp[n - 1] + dp[n - 2].
+Can also consider this as a complete knapsack permutation problem.
+We have nums = [1, 2], and we find number of permutations to reach target, which is n.
+We iterate knapsack first, then item, for permutation.
+Similar to 377.

+### 322 Coin Change
+This is a complete knapsack like problem, because we can reuse same coin, so we iterate knapsack from left to right.
+This problem asks for minimum number of coins, not related to order, so either iteration order is fine.
+Things to consider: 1.
+We need to find minimum number of coins, so we initialize dp to float('inf'); 2. dp[0] is 0 in this problem, because 0 coin is needed to reach 0; 3.
+Transfer function is min(dp[j], dp[j - coins[i]] + 1).

+### 279 Perfect Squares
+This problem is the same as 322, despite we need to create the nums array ourselves using perfect square number with m ** 2 up to n.

+### 139 Word Break
+DFS recursion goes time limit exceeded.
+1-D dp is if s[0 : j] can be broken into words in wordDict.
+DP[0] is initialized to True.
+We can reuse words, and order matters, so we use complete knapsack and permutation iteration order.
+Knapsack first, then items, and from left to right.
+Note the transfer function is dp[i] **or** (i is end position for the item we are looking at **and** dp[i - len(item)]).